 Students can find the best deals either using unit rate cost, number of candies for a dollar, or by scaling up to equivalent dollar amounts (ratio table).
 We do not ask students to rank the deals in order from best to least, instead students are to find the best and worst deal.
 This should encourage students to use strategies other than finding unit rates to determine the best deal.

 Encourage students to solve this problem in more than one way and give them an opportunity to share their strategies as a class, thus engaging kids in CCSS.Math.Practice.MP3 Construct viable arguments and critique the reasoning of others.
 Candy bag invention, short and sweet, and fun ...

 Student Activity Sheet: Candy-deals.pdf

-For members we have an Excel chart, a Word doc, and solutions.
+For members we have an Excel chart, a Word doc, solutions, and an activity PowerPoint.

 CCSS: 6.RP.2, 6.RP.3, 6.NS.2, MP3

 Additional extension: Does it matter if we round off the costs of the candy bags?

 And yet another Holiday candy post, Holiday candy sales.
 Students can read a pie chart with holiday candy sales data and find actual dollars spent from the given information.
 6.RP.3 , 7.RP.3 7.EE.3